 Most people don’t get enough sleep, or don’t get restful sleep.
-If you are fighting depression you might find that you want to sleep all the time but that you are not getting restful sleep.
+If you are fighting depression, you might find that you want to sleep all the time, but that you are not getting restful sleep.

-Meditation and self hypnosis can change your life by helping you get control over your mind, while eliminating stored stress.
+Meditation and self hypnosis change your life by helping you get control over your mind, while eliminating stored stress.
 Like exercise, they release endorphins that naturally make you feel better.

 More about how to do self hypnosis.

-Read about Hypnosis For Depression here.
+Read about Hypnosis for Depression here.